mozilla-services/docs/source/sreg/apis.rst

 **GET** **https://server/username/node/weave**

     Gets the user a weave node.
-In general, if the sreg version is called, it is expected that a new node will be assigned (client should already have failed to get the node out of ldap), but this is not necessarily the case, and it can return a currently assigned node.
+In general, if the Sreg version is called, it is expected that a new node will be assigned (client should already have failed to get the node out of ldap), but this is not necessarily the case, and it can return a currently assigned node.